-That, if you get it on your skin, eyes, or body that you should seek out medical attention right away.
+If you get it on your skin, eyes, or body, you should seek medical attention immediately.

-The fact that there are some sex lubes out there with this ingredient in it is a shame and extremely scary.
+The fact that there are some sex lubes created with this ingredient in it is a shame and extremely scary.

-Everything smell, whether natural or artificial, is due to chemicals.
+Everything that smells, whether natural or artificial, is due to chemicals.

-Natural smells have chemicals that are derived from the plant or animal.
+Natural smells have chemicals that are derived from plants or animals.

 Artificial smells come from chemical processes using synthetic materials derived from petroleum and other products.

-There hasn’t been any research on artificial aromas and how it affects the vagina.
+There hasn’t been any research on artificial fragrances and how it affects the vagina.